 - Featured Lots Shown: Zenith A. Cairelli CP-2 Chronograph, Universal Geneve Ref.
 881101 Tri Compax “Eric Clapton” Chronograph, Rolex Explorer Ref.
 1016 with “Tropical” Dial, and a Rolex Oyster Perpetual GMT-Master Ref.
 1675.

-NEW YORK, NY—The Exclusive Watches auction will take place Wednesday, June 5, 2019 at 1PM EDT, offering an exciting selection of important vintage and contemporary timepieces.
+NEW YORK, NY—The Exclusive Watches auction will took place Wednesday, June 5, 2019 at 1PM EDT, offering an exciting selection of important vintage and contemporary timepieces.
 It features a continuation of “A Collector’s Passion: Part 2,” our collaboration with esteemed watch collector, Greg Selch, who has dedicated decades to amassing a collection that is sui generis.
 Mr. Selch’s passion for the pure history of watchmaking led him beyond the classic offerings of Rolex and Patek Philippe, fostering an appreciation for truly unique timepieces from Omega, Universal Geneve, Zenith, and other leading brands that dominated in the 1960s and 1970s.

 Auction highlights include a well-preserved circa 1965 Rolex Explorer Ref.
 1016 with “Tropical” Dial in Steel which achieved $21,250 at auction.
 The Explorer 1016 debuted in 1963 and is most famous for the inclusion of its predecessor on the first summiting of Mount Everest in 1953.
 While the Explorer does not receive as much fanfare as the other larger Rolex sport watches, the model excels in one particular area: its dial.
 Tracing back to the early 1950s, Rolex designed the familiar 3/6/9 dial—as seen on the Rolex Explorer Ref.
 1016—because its increased legibility allowed for quick and crucial time telling under perilous conditions.
 The large amount of tritium on the dial, plus the later addition of the big, bold “Mercedes” hands also enhanced visibility under low lighting.
 Collectors have been known to pay a huge premium for this famous 3/6/9 dial, even when found on other Rolex sport watches.
 The dial on the present example is particularly desirable with its “tropical,” brown coloration—a rare attribute which makes the watch quite valuable, and a must-have for Rolex sport collectors.
-It will be offered for an estimated $15,000-$25,000, with a starting bid of $12,000.
+It achieved $21,250 at auction, quickly surpassing a starting bid of $12,000.